nystrom/rivo/docs/design.md

 ### Gradual typing

-If a type is omitted it is inferred.
+If a type is omitted, it is inferred.
 If the inferred type results in a type error, the dynamic type `?` is used.

+When unifying `C` is preferred to `?`, which is preferred to `a`.

 ### Core types